hizbul25/latest-news-marquee/readme.txt

 == Screenshots ==

-lnm-01.png show the plugin setting menu lnm-03.png describe, how to customise look of latest news marquee and add label for latest news. lnm-04.png show, how to write shortcode lnm-05.png show the result of shortcode in blog/website.
+1. lnm-01.png show the plugin setting menu
+2. lnm-03.png describe, how to customise look of latest news marquee and add label for latest news.
+3. lnm-04.png show, how to write shortcode
+4. lnm-05.png show the result of shortcode in blog/website.

+== Upgrade Notice ==

 == Changelog ==

 = 1.0 =